Comparative Sedimentology

 Lernen beginnen

-If the exposed slope is stepper than river's graded profile, the river will erode its bed developing an incised valley.
+If the exposed slope is steeper than river's graded profile, the river will erode its bed developing an incised valley.
 If the slope is more gentle, the river will increase sinuousity.
 If the river carries lots of sediment it may prograde and not incise.

 What happens to a river valley during a stable sea-level period?